min2ha/ukwa-site/content/target/17941/index.en.md

   "start_date": "2015-03-12T09:00:00Z"
 }

-# British Association of Barbershop Singers (BABS), The

 The British Association of Barbershop Singers (BABS) is a registered charity supporting male barbershop singing in the UK.
 They have 60 registered choirs and over 100 registered barbershop quartets.